Rosbach vor der Höhe: Wasserburg

-Wehrturm
+Other sights

-The Wehrturm is a fortified tower of mediaeval times in the old center of Ober-Rosbach.
-It is now the location of the municipal archive from the Heimatgeschichtsverein 1984 Rosbach v. d.
+The Wehrturm is a medieval fortified tower in the old centre of Ober-Rosbach, now housing the municipal archive of the Heimatgeschichtsverein 1984 Rosbach v. d.
 Höhe e.V.
 (Association for Local History Rosbach).
+The Faselstall, a former stable with a tavern behind the old town hall of Rodheim, serves a similar function for the Rodheimer Geschichts- und Heimatverein e.V.
+(Association for Local History Rodheim).